MichaelDalton7/computer-pointer-controller/README.md

 python main.py
 ```

-Note: if you want to manually specify the model directories through command line arguments, then enter the path right up to the file name but leave out the files extension e.g.
+Note: if you want to manually specify the model directories through command line arguments, then enter the models path, including the file name, but leave out the file extension e.g.
 ```
 --gaze-estimation-model ./models/intel/gaze-estimation-adas-0002/FP32/gaze-estimation-adas-0002
 ```

-The above command line argument will search for the gaze estimation model in the __./models/intel/gaze-estimation-adas-0002/FP32/__ directory and expects to find the files __gaze-estimation-adas-0002.bin__ and __gaze-estimation-adas-0002.xml__ in this directory
+The above command line argument will get the application to search for the gaze estimation model in the __./models/intel/gaze-estimation-adas-0002/FP32/__ directory.
+The application expects to find the files __gaze-estimation-adas-0002.bin__ and __gaze-estimation-adas-0002.xml__ in this directory

 ## Documentation